 First, we tested whether sites with natural infrastructure interventions (PRO, FOR and SWC) are different in on-site (Sloss, RC) and off-site (SSY, RCC) soil erosion and soil quality (SOC, BD) compared to untreated areas under traditional agriculture (CROP, RANGE) or bare land (BARE) as illustrated in Figure 2.
 The comparison of the 4 erosion and 2 soil quality indicators between the treatments was performed using one-way analysis of variance (ANOVA).
-In this analysis, we pooled all observations from the 118 case-studies.
+In this analysis, we pooled all observations from the 121 case-studies.
 Because of the limited number of quantitative case studies for the Andes, the number of observations is not the same for each group.
 Given the low number of observations per group, the Kruskal-Wallis ANOVA on the ranks was applied, with the Dunn's posthoc test.
 We rejected the null hypotheses (i.e. that there are no differences between the means of the groups) at the 0.05 significance level.
-We used R (R Core Team, 2017) with the "PMCMRplus" package (Pohlert, 2018) in R to perform the non-parametric comparisons.
+We used R (R Core Team, 2017) with the "PMCMR" package

 Next, we analyzed the overall effect of natural infrastructure interventions on soil erosion and soil quality indicators.
 In this analysis, we only included case studies with a control-treatment design, where quantitative measures of soil erosion and quality were available to establish the control-treatment contrast.
 The response ratio (RR) was then used to determine the effect sizes.

-In this study, the response ratio was calculated for each natural infrastructure intervention (PRO, FOR, SWC) and soil erosion and quality indicator (Sloss, RC, SSY, RCC, SOC, BD).
-For the control group, we combined data of sites with traditional agriculture, either cropland (CROP) or rangeland (RANGE), and bare land (BARE) given the limited number of matched pairs of control and single or multiple treatment(s).
-For each pairwise comparison, we plotted the effect size of the individual studies in forest plots and explored the heterogeneity in the response among the case studies.
-These plots were used to identify the magnitude and sources of variation among the studies, and to identify eventual outliers.
-We then extracted the central tendency (mean effect) and confidence limits (standard error) for each indicator and pairwise comparison.
-The mean effect and its standard error were plotted in summary forest plots (per pairwise comparison) to assess the overall effectiveness of a specific intervention on soil erosion and quality indicators.
+In this study, the response ratio was calculated for each natural infrastructure intervention (PRO, FOR, SWC) and soil erosion and quality indicator (Sloss, RC, SSY, RCC, SOC, BD) relative to untreated agricultural land (CROP and RANGE).
+We performed pairwise analysis for the pairs displayed in Figure 2 (e.g. Sloss for RR{PRO/CROP}, BD for RR{FOR/RANGE}, ...).
+For each and to identify eventual outliers.
+We then extracted the central tendency (mean effect) and confidence limits (standard error) for each indicator and pair-wise comparison.
+The mean effect and its standard error were then plotted in summary forest plots (per pair-wise comparison) to assess the overall effectiveness of a specific intervention on soil erosion and quality indicators.
 The graphs were produced using the R-package "metafor" (Viechtbauer, 2010).